HIST 3807A: Practicum in History

 To get permission, please contact the course instructor directly via email to express interest.
 In this email, please provide a statement of interest about why you wish to take the practicum and what kinds of work and / or workplace environments you wish to experience.
 Please also attach to that email a short cv that provides details about your work (paid and unpaid) experience, your academic background, and your workplace skills (language, software, etc.).
 While we try to match students to their preferred area of interests and experience, we also ask students to keep an open mind about the placements.
 Please note, too, that the course can only accommodate as many students for whom we can find placements.

 Class Format: There are no class meetings.
-Students spend one day / week working for their employer (in traditional daytime work hours only), usually on site.
-Ideally, the weekly hours are not split over multiple days, but occasionally we can accommodate students’ schedules to split the practicum work over 2 different days.
+Students spend one day / week working for their employer (in traditional daytime work hours only).
+While usually that work is done on site, it is possible that work will be done remotely, but still following the employer’s work schedule.
+Ideally, therefore, the weekly hours are not split over multiple days, but occasionally we can accommodate students’ schedules to split the practicum work over 2 different days.

 Aims and Goals: Students gain experience in how historians apply their skills and knowledge to work done outside the discipline.
 As such it provides a rare opportunity for reflection about what being a “historian” means beyond the academic definition of that term.
 Students also learn about the dynamics, opportunities, and challenges of working in professional workplace environments.